Apicurio/apicurio-studio/platforms/quarkus/ws/README.md

  - [Data Source options](https://quarkus.io/guides/datasource-guide#configuration-reference)

 Note that in order to have the full `apicurio-studio` app running both the `api` and the `ws` needs to share the same database.

-## Creating a native executable

-You can create a native executable using: `mvn package -Pnative`.

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `mvn package -Pnative -Dquarkus.native.container-build=true`.

-You can then execute your native executable with: `./target/apicurio-studio-platforms-quarkus-ws-0.2.47-SNAPSHOT-runner`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image.